RobotLocomotion/drake/tools/wheel/README.rst

 execution of a script which performs some basic tests to ensure that the wheel was successfully installed.

+macOS
+^^^^^

 On macOS, wheels must be built on the host system.
 The following directories are used:

 - ``/tmp/drake-wheel-build``:
-  Symlink to the per-build unique build root
+    Symlink to the per-build unique build root.

 - ``/tmp/drake-wheel-test``:
-  Symlink to the per-build unique build root
+    Symlink to the per-build unique build root.

-- ``${HOME}/.drake-wheel-build
+- ``${HOME}/.drake-wheel-build``:
-  Contains the per-build unique build and test roots
+    Contains the per-build unique build and test roots.

+- ``${HOME}/.cache/drake-wheel-build/bazel``
+    Contains Bazel's disk and repository caches.

+The builder proceeds as follows, assuming a provisioned wheel building environment (installed via ``setup/install_prereqs --developer``):

+* ``macos/build-wheel.sh`` is invoked to build and install Drake, then build the wheel from the installed artifacts.
-Starting from a provisioned wheel building environment (installed via ``setup/install_prereqs --developer``), the builder invokes ``macos/build-wheel.sh``, optionally (and if the build succeeded) followed by ``macos/provision-test-python.sh``, ``test/install-wheel.sh``, and ``test/test-wheel.sh``, in that order.
+* (Optional) Tests are invoked via ``macos/provision-test-python.sh``, ``test/install-wheel.sh``, and ``test/test-wheel.sh``, in that order.

 These scripts approximately replicate what would happen in Docker, and heavily reuse the same lower level scripts.

+Note that use of the Bazel cache speeds up iterations for both local development and CI (e.g., the Drake build artifacts are re-used between wheels built for each Python version).
+In some cases, it may be necessary to clear this cache before building a wheel; see `Cleanup`_, above.